-- 50. Government of Canada, "Annex A: Minister's Special Representative final report on the collaborative process on Indian registration, band membership and First Nation citizenship," Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Report to Parliament June 2019. - 51.
-Métis National Council, Citizenship. - 52.
-In 2011, in Alberta (Aboriginal Affairs and Northern Development) v.
-Cunningham, the Supreme Court of Canada concluded that the provisions of Alberta's Metis Settlements Act that preclude an individual who has voluntarily registered under the Indian Act from membership in a Métis settlement do not infringe either section 7 (right to "life, liberty and security of the person") or section 15 (equality rights) of the Canadian Charter of Rights and Freedoms.
-Alberta (Aboriginal Affairs and Northern Development) v.
-Cunningham, 2011 SCC 37. - 53.
-Native Women's Association of Canada, Indigenous Gender-Based Analysis of Bill S-3 and the Registration Provisions of the Indian Act: Final Report, May 2022. - 54.
+- 52. Claudette Dumont-Smith, Minister's Special Representative, "Annex A: Minister's Special Representative final report on the collaborative process on Indian registration, band membership and First Nation citizenship," May 2019, in Government of Canada, Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Report to Parliament June 2019. - 53.
+Métis National Council.
+Citizenship.

+- 54. In 2011 in Alberta (Aboriginal Affairs and Northern Development) v.
+Cunningham, the Supreme Court of Canada concluded that the provisions of Alberta's Metis Settlements Act that preclude an individual who has voluntarily registered under the Indian Act from membership in a Métis settlement do not infringe either section 7 (right to "life, liberty and security of the person") or section 15 (equality rights) of the Canadian Charter of Rights and Freedoms. - 55.
+Native Women's Association of Canada, Final Report: Indigenous Gender-Based Analysis of Bill S-3 and the Registration Provisions of the Indian Act, May 2022. - United Nations, Committee on the Elimination of Discrimination against Women, CEDAW/C/81/D/68/2014, March 2022. - 57.
 These enfranchisement provisions were repealed by An Act to amend the Indian Act, S.C.
 1920, c.
-50 (section 3). - 55.
+50 (clause 3). - 58.
 Bands could apply for enfranchisement.
-As the Report of the Royal Commission on Aboriginal Peoples explains,
+As the RCAP Final Report explains:

 [The] Indian Act permitted entire bands to be enfranchised, a provision that the Wyandotte (Wendat) band of Anderdon, Ontario took advantage of in 1881, finally receiving letters patent enfranchising them in 1884.
 This move greatly encouraged subsequent generations of Indian affairs officials in their civilizing and assimilating endeavour.
 Bands could still apply for voluntary enfranchisement until 1985.
-Only one other band [the Michel Band in Alberta] was enfranchised voluntarily during the period when the Indian Act contained band enfranchisement provisions.
+Only one other band [the Michel Band in Alberta] was enfranchised voluntarily during the period when the Indian Act contained band enfranchisement provisions. (p.
+264).